Skyller21/Telerik/README.md

-# Telerik
+### Telerik
-These are the projects associated with Telerik Software Academy.
+These are the projects associated with Telerik Software Academy 2015-2016.
-#New